 Buying tickets on ebay or craigslist is a risky move.
 There may be no way of telling if the tickets are legit or active.
 Once used or activated, Disney now links your fingerprint to a ticket so it cannot be passed on to another person!
 Tickets also expire after a while unless the “no expiration” feature was paid for.

 Places to Check for Discount Tickets

 Undercover Tourist is an official spot for discount tickets.
 Disney usually offers pretty good military incentives and discounts which can be found on their official site.
 Mouse Savers is a good place to go when planning your Disney World vacation, for info, tips and advise on discount tickets.
 AAA may be able to get you a discount on a multi-day pass.
 Florida residents can only get discount tickets for themselves that are non-transferable.
-The only exception to this is that Grandma and Grandpa may be able to get away with buying Florida resident priced tickets for their grandkids who have no official ID – “But you didn’t hear that from me!” said one very nervous Disney employee I spoke with.
+The only exception to this is that Grandma and Grandpa may buy Florida resident-priced tickets for their grandkids under 18 years old.

 My Rank and Comparison of the Parks

 I am now entering controversial waters!
 Everyone has their own favorites when it comes to the different parks.
 I usually encourage first-time-Disney-guests to choose the parks they visit based on interest.
 Is your family into thrill rides, or shows?
 What characters do you most want to see?
 If you’re planning a trip on a super small budget, you may only want to go into one park.

 If you can’t choose just one park, you might want to read my post: Disney World in One Day

 If you can afford multiple days, Disney makes it worth your while.
 You will find that the more tickets you buy, the cheaper they become per day.
 Otherwise, here are some tips to help you choose the park that is right for you: